damiancipolat/externalized_configuration_nodejs/README.md

 ## Change hot settings.
 Some interesting benefits of this patter is that, you can make changes in the config, without redeploy the services.
 In the projects there are a file ./configChange.js with a mechanism to detect changes in configuration and reset the services, to apply this new changes.
+So is important to run the script using a process agent example **nodemon** or **pm2** to detect when the process finish and restart it.

 ## From a S3 bucket.
 In this scenario I use a S3 bucket to get the configuration when the server start.